Colorado & Utah

 • Sandboard the Dunes at Great Sand Dunes National Park

-• Hike Stunning Alpine Lakes, Peaks, and Canyons in Colorado and Utah
+• Hike Stunning Alpine Lakes, Peaks, and Canyons in the Rocky Mountains

 • Explore Five Breathtaking National Parks

-• Discover the Culture of the Navajo, Ute, and Hopi Nations
+• Learn About the Culture of the Navajo, Ute, and Hopi Nations

 • Complete 10 Hours of Service Learning